DryDragon10/CandleGenie-Pancakeswap-Fully-Automated-Prediction-Bot-RSI-Crossover/readme.txt

 If timesync gets off it may need a restart.
 Sometimes candlegenie will end round 1min early and mess up sync.
 Working on a fix currently

 *****Pancakeswap, candlegenie btc and eth release soon.

+Each bet will send a small portion to my wallet to allow me to continue to do what I love and provide more scripts!!

+sometimes claims glitch! working on a fix!